Echo State Condition at the Critical Point: Critical reservoirs with regard to the input statistics

 \subsection{Relation to {\em `near edge of chaos'} approaches}

-It is a common experience that -- in spite of given theoretical limits for the ESCs -- the recurrent connectivity can be significantly higher than $S=1$ for many practical input statistic.
-Those over-tuned ESNs in many cases show a much better performance than those that actually obey Jaeger's initial limit ESC.
-So, recently researchers came up with theoretical insights with regard to ESCs that are subject to a network and a particular input statistic~\cite{manjunath2013echo}.
-In the scope of this work, instead of defining the ESC for a network the ESC is always defined as related to a network and an input statistic.
-Also, similar efforts have been undertaken in the field of so-called liquid state machines.
+It is a common experience that -- in spite of given theoretical limits for the ESPs -- the recurrent connectivity can be significantly higher than $s_{\max}=1$ for many practical input statistics.
+Those over-tuned ESNs in many cases show a much better performance than those that actually obey Jaeger's initial limit ESP.
+So, recently researchers came up with theoretical insights with regard to ESPs that are subject to a network and a particular input statistic~\cite{manjunath2013echo}.
+In the scope of this work, instead of defining the ESP for a network the ESP is always defined as related to a network and an input statistic.
+Also, similar efforts have been undertaken in the field of so-called liquid state machines \cite{2005natschlaeger,legenstein2007edge}.

 One may assume that those approaches show similar properties as the one that has been presented here.
 However, for a good reason those approaches all are called {\em `near edge of chaos'} approaches.
-In order to illustrate the problems that arise from those approaches one may consider what happens if those overtuned ESNs are set exactly to the critical point.
+In order to illustrate the problems that arise from those approaches, one may consider what happens if those overtuned ESNs are set exactly to the critical point.
 Here, just for the general understanding one may consider again a one neuron network and a tanh as a transfer function, so

-Note that the ESC limit outlined above requires that the recurrent connectivity should be $b<1$.
-One can now take the input time series from the previous section
+Note that the ESP limit outlined above requires that the recurrent connectivity should be $b<1$.
+An input time series than one can use is from the previous section

 Slightly tedious but basically simple calculus results in a critical value of $b\approx2.344$ for the input time series, where $x_t \approx (-1)^t \times 0.757$.
 In this situation one can test for the convergence of two slightly different initial conditions and obtain a power law decay of the difference.
 However, setting up the amplitude of the input just a tiny bit higher is going to result in two diverging time series $x_t$ and $y_t$.
-If the conditions of the ESN are chosen to be exactly at the critical point it is possible that a not trained input sequence very close to the trained input sequence turns the ESN in a state where the ESC is not fulfilled anymore (For a related and more detailed discussion with a numerical analysis, confer \cite{2016antici}).
+If the conditions of the ESN are chosen to be exactly at the critical point, it is possible that a untrained input sequence very close to the trained input sequence turns the ESN into a state where the ESP is not fulfilled anymore (for a related and more detailed discussion with a numerical analysis, confer \cite{2016antici}).